ABOUT

 One cannot talk of glass as material without honouring the ingenuity of the craftsmen working in glass in Mesopotamia; the land between Tigris and Euphrates Rivers around 3500 BC.
 They discovered the art of mixing sand, soda, and lime to make material glass, heating it in open moulds and cast into objects.

-Jariet uses earth-friendly recyclable materials, with both traditional and modern techniques in all her artwork.
+Jariet uses earth-friendly recyclable materials, with both traditional and modern techniques in all her work.